We were more relaxed today and got more sleep in as we have covered both mountains we wanted to see and we wanted to take it easy for today.

 The cruise stops at various points and most of them are hotels.
-I also many holiday homes and people sunbathing and swimming in the lake.
-I made a mental note that in my next summer trip to Swiss on top of hiking we also need to stay in one of those holiday home by the lake.
+I could see many holiday homes and people sunbathing and swimming in the lake.
+I made a mental note in my head that in my next summer trip to Swiss, on top of hiking we also need to stay in one of those holiday home by the lake.
 We also passed thru 3 castles: Spiez, Oberhofen and Thun Castle.

-Thun Lake cruise was 2 hours and we alighted in Thun and continued strolling around Thun and see the old town/Alstad.
+Thun Lake cruise was 2 hours journey.
+We alighted in Thun and continue to explore the old town of Thun.

 Thun lies at the north-western end of Lake Thun, and is the gateway to the Bernese Oberland.
 The River Aare, which flows from Lake Thun to Bern, shapes the cityscape of the eleventh-largest city in Switzerland with some 44,000 inhabitants.
 The city’s most famous landmark is the mighty Thun Castle, with its tower that was built between 1180 and 1190, which towers majestically over the Old Town.
 A historical museum is housed in the tower rooms, showcasing finds from the past 800 years relating to the region and its history, as well as a special exhibition which changes each year.
 Pride of place goes to the restored 12th-century knights’ hall, however.
 The view from the castle tower of the mountains and the lake is also unparalleled.

 Thun’s old town is also another highlight.
 We can stroll through the cobblestone streets, see the traditional rows of houses and explore Thun’s various small shops.